Crawl Space Encapsulation Costs in Canada

 How long does encapsulation last?

-High-quality 20-mil liners and professional drainage last 20+ years.
-Dehumidifiers require maintenance every 2-3 years.
+High-quality 20-mil liners and professional drainage can last for many years with proper installation and maintenance.
+Dehumidifiers typically require maintenance every 2-3 years.

 Can I get a rebate or grant for encapsulation?

-Some provincial energy efficiency programs (e.g., Enbridge Home Efficiency Rebate in ON, BC Hydro) offer incentives for crawl space insulation.
-Check local utility grants.
+Some provincial energy efficiency programs may offer incentives for crawl space insulation.
+Check with local utility providers for current availability.